Learn the basics:- chords, scales, hammer-ons, hammer-offs, riffs, power chords & soloing!

 20 - Do you teach left handed players?

 Yes, absolutely!
 I have taught a couple of left handed players..
-Please let me know if you are left handed when booking a lesson, and I will make sure to have at least one guitar with a left-hand set-up ready at the studio for you..
-Or if you prefer you may bring your own acoustic guitar to lessons.
+Please let me know if you are left handed when booking a lesson, because you will need to bring your own guitar with a left-hand set-up to lessons.

 22 - What if something comes up and I need to cancel a lesson I have already booked?